-- Suddenly, Peterkin finds something large, smooth and round and comes to his grandfather to know what it is.
+- Peterkin and Wilhelmine find something large, smooth and round while playing.
+They come to their grandfather Old Kaspar to know what it is.

 - Old Kaspar tells them that it is the skull of a man who died in “the great victory”, the Battle of Blenheim.

 - Wilhelmine and Peterkin want to know more about the war.
 Kaspar gives them an account of horror and disaster in the war.